Do’s and Don’ts After a Car Accident

 Here are some Do’s and Don’ts to help you following a car accident:

 DO contact your car insurance company following the accident and report the claim.
 Cooperate with your insurance company.
-Read all insurance documents carefully, and contact your attorney if you have any questions.
+Read all insurance documents carefully, and contact your personal injury attorney if you have any questions.

 DO record the circumstances of the accident.
 Take pictures of the vehicles involved, as well as the accident site.
 Get someone to take high-quality photographs your injuries.
 Record the names and contact information of other drivers as well as any witnesses.
 Keep a written account of all conversations with insurance companies, agents and the police.